mikewongtkd/freescoretkd/trunk/backend/raspberry-pi/rpi3/README.md

 # Raspberry Pi 3

+2017 August 24

-The following instructions are a guide to create a FreeScoreWifi unit using Raspberry Pi 3.
+The following instructions are a guide to create a FreeScoreWifi unit using Raspberry Pi 3 using the latest installation of Raspbian `2017-08-16-raspbian-stretch`

-## FreeScore WiFi Access Point

-Unfortunately as of Sept.
-2016, the included `hostapd` (v2.3) does not seem to work properly.
-Building `hostapd` 2.5 or later from source remedies this problem.

-You can download the `hostapd` source tarball from https://w1.fi/hostapd

-### Dependencies

-The following dependencies Netlink library and SSL library (`libnl` and `libssl`) must be installed prior to building from source.
+### Upgrade to the latest version of Raspbian

+	sudo su -
+	apt-get update
+	apt-get upgrade

+## Developer Tools and Network Services

-	sudo apt-get install -y libnl-dev libssl-dev
+	apt-get install -y vim-gnome git-all hostapd dnsmasq

-### Build and Installation

-The following commands will accept the default configuration, build, and install `hostapd` under `/usr/local/bin/hostapd`.

-	tar -xvzf hostapd-2.6.tar.gz
-	cd hostapd-2.6
-	cp defconfig .config
-	make
-	sudo make install

-### Integration into System V Services

-You must edit `/etc/init.d/hostapd` to call `/usr/local/bin/hostapd` instead of `/usr/sbin/hostapd`.
-You must also edit `/etc/default/hostapd` to point to `/etc/hostapd/hostapd.conf`.
-A properly configured `hostapd.conf` file is included in this repository under `./etc/hostapd/hostapd.conf`

 ## Apache and PHP 5

 FreeScore requires a webserver and PHP 5 interpreter.
 They can be installed by issuing the following command:

-	sudo su -
-	apt-get install -y apache2 php5
+	apt-get install -y apache2 php7.0
 	a2enmod cgi
-	apachectl -M
-	service apache2 restart
+	systemctl restart apache2

 ## Perl

 This will install all the Perl libraries and the GD graphics library dependency.

-	sudo su -
-	apt-get install cpanminus libgd-gd2-perl
+	apt-get install -y cpanminus libgd-gd2-perl
 	cpanm \
 		YAML \
 		Test::Tester \